techidaily/site-win11-tips/source/_posts/minimalist-workstations-with-windows-os.md

 ## Windows System Requirements

- Most SBCs have processors that are ARM-based which affords them[certain benefits over x86 processors](https://www.makeuseof.com/x86-vs-arm-which-architecture-should-pc-use/) , such as being inexpensive and energy-efficient.
+ Most SBCs have processors that are ARM-based which affords them [certain benefits over x86 processors](https://www.makeuseof.com/x86-vs-arm-which-architecture-should-pc-use/) , such as being inexpensive and energy-efficient.
 With Windows on ARM, you can run Windows and emulate standard x86 applications.
 It isn’t perfect yet, but it is getting there very slowly. x86-based single-board computers are generally better suited to running Windows.

  To determine single-board computers that will be able to run Windows, we need to establish the criteria they need to meet.
 So, let’s take a look at the basic requirements to run Windows 10 and Windows 11.